Head of House

 This positive attitude and collegiate team spirit has been a constant force over the last few years.
 Lawson has enjoyed much success over the years in terms of silverware, winning the R.J.
 Nicholls Shield for the Champion House on more than one occasion.
-Lawson House’s success has not just been down to the exploits of our elite runners, swimmers and athletes, but to the efforts of individuals as well.
-These students have worked equally as hard to achieve those few points that are vital to the success of all concerned.
-Winning is not everything, and what Lawson students strive to achieve the most is participation, having a go, and challenging themselves individually for the greater good of the ‘red’ community.
+Lawson House’s success, however, has not just been down to the exploits of our elite athletes and our fantastic public speakers but, but to the efforts of all the Lawson students.
+Every single student in the House contributes to its success throughout the year.
+Winning is not everything, but, Lawson students strive to achieve their best for their House by participating, having a go, and challenging themselves individually for the greater good of the ‘red’ community.

 With an above average academic standard sought after by many of its constituents, Mackellar House is also able to boast one of the widest varieties of talents and skill sets.
 Alumni of Mackellar House have gone on to study medicine, law, music, literature, dance, physics, athletics and business with multiple success stories in each field.
 Other students have won prestigious visual art awards, as well as other awards such as those seen in public speaking and debating, both in and outside of the College community.